clemcer/loggifly/README.md

 When multiple hosts are set LoggiFly will use **labels** to differentiate between them both in notifications and in logging.<br>
 You can set a **label** by appending it to the address with `"|"` ([_see example_](#remote-host-example)).<br>
 When no label is set LoggiFly will use the **hostname** retrieved via the docker daemon.
 If that fails, usually because `INFO=1` has to be set when using a proxy, the labels will just be `Host-{Nr}`.<br>

 If you want to set a label to the mounted docker socket you can do so by adding `unix://var/run/docker.sock|label` in the `DOCKER_HOST` environment variable (_the socket still has to be mounted_) or just set the address of a [socket proxy](#socket-proxy) with a label.

 ## Remote Hosts Example

-In this example LoggiFly monitors container logs on the host it is running on via a mounted docker socket as well as two remote hosts set up with TLS.
-One remote host will be called '_foobar_'.
-The host mounted via the docker socket and the other remote host have no label set and will be called whatever the hostname is.
+In this example, LoggiFly monitors container logs from the **local host** via a mounted Docker socket, as well as from **two remote Docker hosts** configured with TLS.
+One of the remote hosts is referred to as ‘foobar’.
+The local host and the second remote host have no custom label and are identified by their respective hostnames.

 <details><summary><em>Click to expand:</em> <strong>Remote Hosts: Docker Compose </strong></summary>